For those of you watching on the Ditto Cam wondering what it is that I am moving and grooving to here, I was listening to Music Maestro Barry White.

 They didn't know it was there for years.

-The whole thing is exactly.
+The whole thing is.

-Yeah, well, the real of course, that's obvious.
+Yeah, well, the real, of course, that's obvious.

-Let me uh it's a Washington Post story.
+It's a Washington Post story.

-And what did I do the other?
+And what did I do the other thing?

-I gotta put it all to one.
+I got to put it all at once.

 Yes, it's just stand by here and I'll have it in mere moments.